qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_road_graph.rst

 Road Graph Plugin
 =================

-The Road Graph Plugin is a C++ plugin for QGIS, that calculates the shortest path between two points on any polyline layer and plots this path over the road network.
+The Road Graph Plugin is a C++ plugin for |qg|, that calculates the shortest path between two points on any polyline layer and plots this path over the road network.

 .. _figure_road_graph_1: